Information for Students

 Learning Development offers a range of free resources and teaching services to all enrolled students who wish to improve their academic performance.
 Explore the following links to our materials and program information.

-Phone or visit the Learning Resource Centre to make an appointment to discuss your academic work.
+Phone or visit Learning Development to make an appointment to discuss your academic work.
 Consultations are free and generally last for one hour.
 It is wise to book a week ahead, as demand for consultations can be very high.
 Staff will discuss your academic work with you and guide you towards effective learning and writing strategies.
-Please bear in mind that this is a teaching – not proofreading – service.
-The Learning Resource Centre is located in Building 11.209 level 3 (take the lift opposite the UniShop).
+Please bear in mind that this is a teaching – NOT proofreading – service.
+Learning Development is located in Building 11 level 3 (take the lift opposite the UniShop).
 Phone 4221 3977.

 Explore the range of files on academic study matters, such as time management, note-taking, writing, avoiding plagiarism, preparing for exams etc. The documents are in Portable Document Format (PDF) format, for you to browse through, download onto your computer or print out from this site.
 For guidance on avoiding plagiarism, please click here.